daleobrien/npm-with-chrome-browser-action/README.md

 # GitHub Actions for NPM with Chrome

-This action it for those running npm with support for react-snap which requires chrome browser to pre render pages.
+This action it for those running npm with support for react-snap.

 #### Example